DenisCercasin/RentTracker/docs/design_decisions.md

 ### Problem statement
 {: .no_toc }

-We needed to choose a database system to persistently store and manage application data in RentTracker.
-Since our data structure was clearly relational — involving apartments, tenants, rental agreements, and monthly payments — we required a relational database.
+We needed to choose a database system to persistently store and manage application data in Rent Tracker.
+Since our data structure was clearly relational - involving apartments, tenants, rental agreements, and monthly payments - we required a relational database.
 The choice had to support integration with Flask and suit the project scale and team expertise.

 ### Decision
 {: .no_toc }

 We chose SQLite as the database engine for the current version of the project.
 Reasons:
-- Our data model is strictly relational — easily mapped to SQL tables.
+- Our data model is strictly relational - easily mapped to SQL tables.
 - SQLite is lightweight, serverless, and integrates seamlessly with Flask.
 - Course materials and professor support focused on SQLite, lowering the learning curve.
 - For an MVP-stage application, SQLite provides sufficient functionality and performance.